Role of AGNs in the Luminous Infrared Galaxy phase since z ~ 3: DATA

 \section{DATA}

-The Cosmic Evolution Survey (COSMOS) is the largest treasury program using Hubble Space Telescope, imaging a $\sim$2 deg$^{2}$-wide equatorial field in the optical F814W filter (approximately corresponds to I band) with the Advanced Camera for Surveys (ACS) instrument \citep{Scoville2007,Scoville2007-2,Koekemoer2007}.
-Several large follow-up campaigns using ground-based and space-based telescopes produced the deepest comprehensive photometric and spectroscopic dataset across a whole spectrum \citep{Capak2007,Hasinger2007,Sanders200724,Scott2008}\footnote{c.f. the COSMOS Special Issue of the Astrophysical Journal Supplement Series, in September, 2007.}.
-Our initial catalog is a 70\micron\ catalog extracted by \citet{Kartaltepe2010}, who have publicly released their measured total infrared luminosity, redshifts, and multi-wavelength photometry.
-Here, we will give a brief description of our infrared and X-ray datasets.
+The Cosmic Evolution Survey (COSMOS) is the largest Treasury program using Hubble Space Telescope imaging a $\sim$2 deg$^{2}$-wide equatorial field in the optical F814W filter (approximately corresponds to I band) with the Advanced Camera for Surveys (ACS) instrument \citep{Scoville2007,Scoville2007-2,Koekemoer2007}.
+Several large follow-up campaigns using ground-based and space-based telescopes have produced a comprehensive photometric and spectroscopic dataset across a whole spectrum \citep{Capak2007,Hasinger2007,Sanders200724,Scott2008}\footnote{c.f. the COSMOS Special Issue of the Astrophysical Journal Supplement Series, in September, 2007.}. \citet{Kartaltepe2010} published a reliable 70$\micron$ selected galaxy sample (1503 sources) with signal-to-noise (S/N) $>$ 3 from Spitzer data in the COSMOS field and provided their corresponding redshift, total infrared luminosity, and multi-wavelength photometry.
+In this study, we attempt to find the X-ray counterparts of 70$\micron$ selected galaxies.
+We use both XMM-Newton and Chandra observations in the COSMOS field, taking advantage of the wider observational field of the XMM-Newton survey and the deeper observational depth of the Chandra survey to maximize the total number of X-ray point source counterparts in the 70$\micron$ selected galaxy sample.
+In the following subsections, we will give a brief description of infrared and X-ray datasets.